KentonTaylorHoward/DiGRA2024-ink-workshop/stories/lineByLine.md

 In the previous example, the first and third lines are comments.
 They will not be shown to a reader.

-In the screenshot above, the comments can be seen in the code on the right, and what will be shown to the reader appears on the left - note that the comments do not appear there!

 Like many languages, there are also exceptions to rules.
 By default, each line in ink will be separate.
 This is true of most content and all comments.
 However, there is a way to have one output line merged into the next.
 In ink, this is known as using *glue*.

 ## Gluing lines